chentianran/chentianran.github.io/teaching/linalg/notes/independence.markdown

 where $a$ and $b$ are scalars (numbers).
 Expressions like this are also called weighted sums.

-This of course can be generalized to any number of vectors.
+This, of course, can be generalized to any number of vectors.
 A *linear combination* of a set $S$ of vectors
 $$\{ \mathbf{v}_1, \dots, \mathbf{v}_n \}$$
 is an expression of the form